-The walls of a castle are made of more than brick and mortar.
-A castle is also made of networks of people, of their values, it is made of stories, memories, fantasies, and visions.
-A castle is made of encounters and interactions between materials and living creatures.
-Bringing a castle to life means bringing people together, sharing stories that connect, and appropriating the space with its built and natural environment together – with all our senses.
+The walls of a palace are not only made of bricks and mortar.
+They are also made from the networks of people, from stories, memories, imaginaries, and visions.
+A palace is made of encounters and interactions between materials and living beings.
+To bring it to life means to bring people together, tell stories, and to appropriate spaces with its built and natural environment – and with all senses.

 - Muzeum Kultury Ludowej Węgorzewo

 - Christa David-Wadle, Processes, Proofreading, Reception, Tours

 - Hannah Wadle, Festival Direction and Artistic Direction

 - Jakob Maiński, Artistic Direction and Production Management of Sztynort 1935; Theatre Cast